NovakJakub7/matrix-operations/README.md

 Dimension = 2 for number of columns.
 - 'mat': matrix pointer
 - 'dimension': number specifying dimension
-- returns number of rows or columns
+- returns number of rows or columns or 0 if error occurred

 **float get_value(matrix\* mat, int i, int j);**
 Get the value of the element from the matrix in the i-th row and j-th column.
 - 'mat': matrix pointer
 - 'i': i-th row
 - 'j': j-th column
-- returns the value of the element as a number
+- returns the value of the element as a number or 0 if error occurred

 **void set_value(matrix\* mat, int i , int j, float value);** Set the value of a matrix element in the i-th row and j-th column.